 • Repeat/ pipe till the mixture is finished

-• Tap the tray around 15-20 times till there are no more bubbles left.
+• Tap the tray around 15-20 times until no more bubbles are left.
 If you see the bubbles, poke them gently with a toothpick

 • Preheat the oven to 300˚F